kubernetes/community/contributors/design-proposals/resource-management/gpu-support.md

 v0, we'll hardcode capacity detected by the kubelet based on a flag, `--experimental-nvidia-gpu`.
-This will result in the user-defined resource `alpha.kubernetes.io/nvidia-gpu` to be reported for `NodeCapacity` and `NodeAllocatable`, as well as as a node label.
+This will result in the user-defined resource `alpha.kubernetes.io/nvidia-gpu` to be reported for `NodeCapacity` and `NodeAllocatable`, as well as a node label.

 ### Scheduling